AntoniosFl/Machine-Learning-DevOps-Engineer-Nanodegree/README.md

 # **Udacity-Projects**

-*A collection of various Udacity projects I did, as part of the Nanodegrees or simple courses I took.*
+*A collection of various Data Science and Machine Learning projects I did.*

 -----------------------------------------